Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

-Using a similar technique that was used for the gamma calibration of the PEN scintillation detectors, the energy deposited by recoiling protons in a PEN component was simulated using Geant4.
-The simulation is smeared using the same smearing function as shown in Eq.~\ref{errorfunc}, with the resolution (FWHM) being defined by Eq.~\ref{FWHM}.
+The identification of nuclear and electronic recoils is confirmed in Fig.~\ref{tof_fc}, where clear separation can be seen with PSD and time cuts for a light yield of $0.6 - 0.65$~MeV.
+The electronic recoil events can be seen to be clustered around 3~ns and the nuclear recoils are seen clustered significantly later at a higher PSD value.

-Energy deposited by neutrons in hydrogen-based scintillators has a step shape, that can be fit with a sigmoid function:
+The light response of nuclear recoils in the detector were determined using a similar method as the calibrations, with the intention to have a consistency between the two data sets ($L(E)_{er}$ and $L(E)_{nr}$).
+Energy deposited by neutrons in hydrogen-based scintillators has a step shape, that can be fit with a sigmoid function.
+The experimental data was therefore fit with a sigmoid function to determine the spectral shape (Eq.~\ref{sigmoid}).

-This sigmoid function was fit to the data, to determine the parameters $p_1$ and $p_2$.
-With these parameters fixed, and $p_0$ and $p_3$ allowed to float, the sigmoid function was again fit but this time to the simulation.
-The simulation was scaled by a ``quenching factor" or QF.
-The $\chi^2$ for this fit was minimized by varying the QF.
+The simulated data was then smeared using the resolution parameters defined in the calibration ($\alpha$ and $\beta$) and the smearing function in Eq.\ref{eq:sigsmear}:

+An optimal quenching factor was then determined by scaling the smeared spectrum by a scalar, QF, and recreating the spectral shape by the sigmoid fit of the experimental data.
+In these fits, the parameters $p_1$ and $p_2$ were fixed and and $p_0$ and $p_3$ allowed to float.
 The accuracy of the quenching factor was defined by the variation of the QF as the $\chi^2$ per degrees of freedom, or $\Delta \frac{\chi^2}{DOF} = 2$.

+The range of neutron energies measured from the \cf source was $0.5\leq E_n \leq2.0$ MeV.
 The width of the energy step for the fission chamber measurements was determined by the timing resolution of the experiment, or the FWHM of the gamma pulse.
 This is equivalent to a FWHM resolution of 36 keV for a 1 MeV neutron.
 The energy steps for neutrons had a range that was larger or equivalent to the energy resolution from the timing.
-The range of neutron energies measured from the \cf source was $0.5\leq E_n \leq2.0$ MeV.